cozy/cozy-client-js/docs/index.md

 Any doctype you introduce is expected to be prefixed with the reverse notation of a domain you own (JLS#7.7).
 If you do not own a domain, you can also use a reverse notation of your email address.

-You are free to reuse another applications documents by using their doctypes but you **SHOULD** discuss with the domain owner if you want to add fields or format things differently.
+You are free to reuse another applications documents by using their doctypes but you **SHOULD** discuss with the domain owner if you want to add fields or format them differently.

 To ensure retrocompatibility, when used on stack v2, all known doctypes will be auto-prefixed, but a warning will be written to the console.
 Unknown doctype will cause a fatal error.
 DO NOT rely on this behaviour in new applications, use qualified doctypes.